Creativity heals & helps us be happy

 How many times have you heard that?
 Or said that?
 Over time we either embrace or abandon that thought.
 I've done both.

-In my mind creativity and art are not the same.
 Creativity is the power to create, to bring something to life.
-The something made, the end result, is the art.
-The art is where we get caught up comparing our images to others and that stops us.
-When we enjoy the process of making we come to life.
-We remember something innate in ourself - that we were born creative.
+The something made, the end result, is our expression made manifest.
+When we enjoy the process of making we come alive.
+We remember something innate about ourself - that we were born creative.
 No one ever really lives until they venture to be creative.

 = LOOK WHAT WE CAN DO